 Top 5 Chair Exercises for Elderly People

 Next, we’re going to take you through five great chair exercises for elderly people and those with limited mobility.
-Before you start, it’s important to start in the right position.
+Before you start, it’s important to sit in the right position.
 Choose a sturdy chair without armrests, such as a dining chair.
 Sit upright, straightening your spine as much as you can.
 Your back shouldn’t be resting on the back of the chair, so you may need to shuffle forward a little.
 Sit with your feet flat on the floor.
 If you like, hold onto the sides of the seat.
 Now you’re ready to go.

 Perform each exercise at a steady pace and don’t rush – you’re aiming for control, not speed.